AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 * May not be technical, but are willing to learn simple systems
 * Appreciate clear, straightforward tools that reduce the effort needed to manage information.

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: provide teaching assistants with a way to manage their classes and their students within each class

 ### User stories